 - Two daily servings for a total of six ounces are sufficient for the needs of teen-girls, active women and older-people.

-- Proteins are also the security guards of your body.
-The antibodies formed against the invading germs’ proteins (antigen) are also protein in nature.
-These antibodies (proteins) attack the invading bacteria and kill them to relieve the patient of the infection.
+- Proteins are also the guards of your body.
+The antibodies formed against the attacking germs’ proteins are also protein in nature.
+These antibodies (proteins) attack these bacteria and kill them to rid the patient of the infection.

 High-protein and low-carbohydrate diets are most welcome everywhere in the world, for they provide size and strength to your muscles.